Kansas regulator mulls probe of Evergy's deal with hedge fund Elliott

 Should the KCC launch a probe, it would mark the second major intervention in the company's dealmaking in recent years.

-Evergy's creation followed a two-year regulatory battle.
-First announced in 2016 as Great Plains Energy buying Westar Energy for $8.6 billion, the transaction was restructured as a merger-of-equals after the KCC objected to how a Great Plains purchase would impact the combined company's finances and customer bills.
+The deal that created Evergy was first structured in 2016 as peer Great Plains Energy buying Westar Energy for $8.6 billion.
+The transaction was restructured as a merger of equals after the KCC objected to how a Great Plains purchase would impact the combined company's finances and customer bills.

 (Reporting by David French in New York and Svea Herbst-Bayliss in Boston; Editing by Will Dunham)